-TechRadar, “the source for tech buying advice,” was launched in 2008.
+UK-based TechRadar, “the source for tech buying advice,” was launched in 2008.
 It’s a trusted site for consumer tech news and reviews.
-TechRadar is based in the UK and has expanded to Australia and the U.S.
+It’s available in 10 different languages and reaches a global audience.

 TechRadar’s Buying Guides offer product advice on just about everything tech-related, from video games to laptop bags, hard drives to turntables.

-Wired is a popular monthly technology magazine with a circulation of more than 800,000.
-It reports on technology and its effects on society, business, politics and the economy.
+Wired is a popular technology magazine and digital news site that reaches 30 million people each month.
+It reports on technology and its effects on society, business, politics, and the economy.

 “Wired is where tomorrow is realized,” the site says.
 “It is the essential source of information and ideas that make sense of a world in constant transformation.”

 Most of the magazine’s content and all web-only content is available on Wired.com.
-Nonsubscribers have access to four articles a month.
+Nonsubscribers have access to several articles a month.

 Looking for technology-related content?
 We can create a PR Newswire newsfeed for you.
 It’s easy.
 Sign up at PR Newswire for Journalists today.